Donate

 If you have a right to reside, your entitlement to benefit will depend on you also satisfying the other conditions for the benefit.

-- You are a refugee or have humanitarian protection.
+• have refugee leave or humanitarian protection.

-- You lived in Ukraine until the end of 2021 and left in connection with the Russian invasion in February 2022 and you have leave in the UK or you are British or Irish.
+• left Ukraine in connection with the Russian invasion in February 2022 and you were living there until the end of 2021, and you have leave in the UK or you are British or Irish.

-- You left Afghanistan in connection with the collapse of the Afghan government in August 2021 and you have leave in the UK.
+• left Afghanistan in connection with the collapse of the Afghan government in August 2021 and you have leave in the UK.

-- You are not subject to immigration control and have been deported, expelled or removed from another country to the UK.
+• are not subject to immigration control and have been deported, expelled or removed from another country to the UK.

-- You are an EEA national who has a ‘worker’ or ‘self-employed’ status in the UK, including if you have retained that status.
+• are an EEA national who has a ‘worker’ or ‘self-employed’ status in the UK, including if you have retained that status.

-- You are an EEA national with a permanent right to reside due to having ceased work because you retired or became permanently incapable of work – or you are the family member of such an EEA national and were when they stopped work.
+• are an EEA national with a permanent right to reside due to having ceased work because you retired or became permanently incapable of work – or you are the family member of such an EEA national and were when they stopped work.

 Was this page helpful?